Jeffrey-Meesters/ProfileWebsite/README.md

 ## Goal of this project
 The goal of this project is to show that I know how to use JS (JQuery), CSS and HTML5.
 And with that make a responsive webdesign.
-So it's not so much about to content itself (stange hu, for a profile website!).
+So it's not so much about to content itself (strange hu, for a profile website!).
 That is also why I sometimes have chosen to use JS over CSS, while CSS would've been the easier solution.

 Am I hapy with the content?
 Not so.